-As he stepped forward, Derek nearly stumbled over a small pile of rocks.
+As he stepped forward, Derek nearly stumbled over a small pile of rocks that hadn’t been there when Team Ark had used the room.
 Straightening back up, he raised the practice sword and pointed it at David.
 “What are you doing here?” he asked.

 David just shrugged at him.
-Derek fought back a grin; the young man reminded him a lot of his old friend Striker.
+Derek fought back a grin; this “David” reminded him a lot of his old friend Striker – he had the same calm, quiet demeanor, even when someone was threatening him.
+Derek half-expected the kid to run with third-gen speed as he approached, instead of standing his ground to fight.
 He waited in silence for a moment to catch the young man off-guard, and then sprang forward onto the sparring mat.
 Whipping his sword around in a fluid motion, Derek lunged at the intruder, aiming for the young man’s legs to knock him to the floor.

 A small, sharp pain hit his arm, knocking his sword off-course.
 Derek looked around for the source, but all he saw was David standing in exactly the same spot as before.
 A smug grin spread across David’s face, which only made Derek want to knock it off.
 He gripped the wooden sword tighter and swung around for a new attack.

 It happened again!
 This time, Derek managed to catch the assailant out of the corner of his eye: a rock had flown up from the pile on the floor, hitting him just hard enough to knock his swords off-course.

 Derek looked back over at David, who was still smugly standing there.
 The name “Earthborn” rang in his ears, making him roll his eyes in frustration: of course the kid was a Third Gen.